-Additional occupation considerations If work involves See this standard or series definition: Positions that direct or perform analytical and evaluative work requiring a comprehensive knowledge of (1) the theory and principles of finance applicable to the full range of financial operations and transactions involved in the general activities of the various types of business corporate organizations; (2) the financial and management organization, operations, and practices of such corporate organizations; (3) pertinent statutory or regulatory provisions; and (4) related basic economic, accounting, and legal principles.
-Financial Analysis Series, GS-1160.
+Additional Occupational Considerations Continued If Work Involves See This Standard or Series Definition: Positions that direct or perform analytical and evaluative work requiring a comprehensive knowledge of (1) the theory and principles of finance applicable to the full range of financial operations and transactions involved in the general activities of the various types of business corporate organizations; (2) the financial and management organization, operations, and practices of such corporate organizations; (3) pertinent statutory or regulatory provisions; and (4) related basic economic, accounting, and legal principles.
 Financial Analysis Series, GS-1160 Positions that manage, supervise, lead, or perform scientific work that involves designing, developing, and adapting mathematical, statistical, econometric, and other scientific methods and techniques.
 The work also involves analyzing management problems and providing advice and insight about the probable effects of alternative solutions to these problems.
 The primary requirement of the work is competence in the rigorous methods of scientific inquiry and analysis.
 Operations Research, 1515 Positions that manage, supervise, lead, or perform scientific work or provide professional consultation in applying statistical theories, techniques, and methods to gather, analyze, interpret, and/or report quantified information.
 Statistics, 1530 Analytical positions for which the paramount requirement is knowledge of IT principles, concepts, and methods such as but not limited to: data storage, database management, system analysis, policy and planning, software applications, networking.
 Information Technology Management, 2210